raphaelmansuy/tutorials/23_google_agent_adk.md

 )
 ```

-This enables the transformation of unstructured documents into structured data for analysis and integration with other systems[^4_8][^4_17].
+This enables the transformation of unstructured documents into structured data for analysis and integration with other systems.

 ## Pro Tip 💡

 When implementing business applications with ADK, focus on creating clear boundaries between agents and defining explicit data exchange formats.
-This makes the system more maintainable and easier to debug as complexity grows[^4_5].
+This makes the system more maintainable and easier to debug as complexity grows.

 ---